respawn-app/FlowMVI/docs/quickstart.md

     // Install a prebuilt plugin.
 The order of plugins matters!
     // Plugins will preserve the order of installation and will proceed according to this order.
-    // Installation of the same plugin multiple times is **not allowed**. fun install(plugin: StorePlugin<S, I, A>)
+    // Installation of the same plugin multiple times is not allowed. fun install(plugin: StorePlugin<S, I, A>)

-    // Create and install a new StorePlugin.
-The order of plugins matters! fun install(block: StorePluginBuilder<S, I, A>.() -> Unit) }
+    // Create and install a new StorePlugin on the fly. fun install(block: StorePluginBuilder<S, I, A>.() -> Unit) }
 ```